 [email protected]

-Multi-Endpoint Race Conditions:
+Multi-Endpoint Race Conditions

-Example: E-Commerce Checkout Manipulation
+Example: E-Commerce Checkout Exploit

 -